Amar Preet Singh: Chief of the Air Staff

 On 21 September 2024, the Government of India appointed Air Marshal Amar Preet Singh as the next Chief of the Air Staff.
 On 30 September 2024, Air Chief Marshal Amar Preet Singh took over as the 28th Chief of the Air Staff succeeding Air Chief Marshal Vivek Ram Chaudhari who superannuated after more than four decades of service.
-In February 2025, during Aero India 2025, he had criticized Hindustan Aeronautics Limited (HAL) for delays in delivering of the Tejas fighter aircraft.
+In February 2025, during Aero India 2025, he had criticised Hindustan Aeronautics Limited (HAL) for delays in delivering of the Tejas fighter aircraft.
 He has also supported the procurement of indigenously designed defence systems over imports from international companies.

 Personal life

-Air Chief Marshal Singh is a keen squash player.
-He is married to Mrs Sarita Singh.
-The couple has a son and a daughter.
+He is married to Sarita Singh and the couple has a son and a daughter.
+He is a keen squash player.

 Awards and decorations

-During his career, he has been awarded with the Ati Vishisht Seva Medal in 2019 and Param Vishisht Seva Medal in 2023.
+During his career, he has been awarded the Param Vishisht Seva Medal in 2023. and the Ati Vishisht Seva Medal in 2019.